rpg-framework/rpg-framework/README.md

 ## Defaults

 Defaults are located in `system/settings.php`.
 You can enter as many defaults as you want in this field.
-There are two important variables in the defaults: the `$index` and `$error` variables.
+There are two important variables in the defaults: the `$index` and `$not_found` variables.

    * `$index`: The page that receives incoming links to your website.
 If you want your homepage to be accessed as `example.com` or `example.com/index`, do not change the default value.
 You need to create `app/controllers/index.php`.

-   * `$error`: The page that your website will call when an address is not found.
+   * `$not_found`: The page that your website will call when an address is not found.
 The default value is `not_found`.
 You can call any error page you want by creating `app/controllers/not_found.php`.